-The SARC provides the following information relevant to the Parental Involvement State Priority (Priority 3):
+The SARC provides the following information relevant to the State priority: Parental Involvement (Priority 3):

-• Efforts the school district makes to seek parent input in making decisions for the school district and each schoolsite.
+Efforts the school district makes to seek parent input in making decisions for the school district and each schoolsite.

-Opportunities for Parental Involvement (School Year 2016-17)
+Opportunities for Parental Involvement (School Year 2017-18)

 Parents are actively involved in the school through Parent Teacher Student Association (PTSA), booster clubs for athletics and performing arts, School Site Council (SSC), English Learner Advisory Committee (ELAC), and other special committees.
-Parents are invited to attend a variety of informational nights throughout the year to learn about topics such as freshman orientation, scholarships, college financial aide, and parenting strategies.
+Parents are invited to attend a variety of informational nights throughout the year to learn about topics such as freshman orientation, scholarships, college financial aid, and parenting strategies.
+Parents are invited to participate in Parent Learning Walks on campus, including specific language-based learning walks for those parents who are English, Spanish, Korean and Arabic speakers.
 Parents have the opportunity to communicate with teachers on a daily basis through the use of academic planners (required for all students), email, and phone calls.
-Parents may access their students' academic, attendance and behavioral information using the Aeries student database parent-portal.
-Information regarding school activities, events, and counseling services are posted on the school website at cypress.auhsd.us and are also communicated via Black Board and California Colleges.
-Parents are encouraged and expected to be part of their student's education, and are encouraged to meet with staff members to improve the learning experiences for their students.
+Parents may access their students' academic, attendance and behavioral information using the Aeries and Haiku student database parent-portals.
+Information regarding school activities, events, and counseling services are posted on the school website at cypress.auhsd.us and are also communicated via Aeries Loop and California Colleges.
+Parents are encouraged and expected to be part of their student's education and to meet with staff members to improve the learning experiences for their students.